A lovely rug brings all attention to it. It can be the focal point of your room, lifting it from mundane to spectacular in a matter of minutes.

 Bring out a baseball bat, grab it firmly with both hands, and start hitting the carpet — not with all your might though.
 Keep doing it for a few minutes in different places.

-Wash Them Regularly
+Wash Your Carpets Regularly

 If vacuum cleaning rugs is too tiresome for you, you do have the option of washing floor mats and small rugs with your hands.
 Soak them in soapy warm water for a couple of hours and rinse under running water till it runs clean.
 They can also be put in the machine for real hassle-free wash.
 Opt for mats and rugs that are fit for machine wash.
 This might significantly curtail the choices available to you in terms of the best mats out there, but this is also the most convenient way of cleaning mats and small rugs.
 Dry them in soft natural light though.

 When Do You Need to Call Carpet Cleaning Professionals?

 When the carpet or rug in question is precious and valuable, or an heirloom even, it makes sense not to attempt to clean it of its stains ourselves.
 It is ultimately your call, but we are of the opinion that expensive Persian and Turkish rugs should be handled with utmost and expert care.
 Choose us for your carpet cleaning needs!

 Related Post: Why Hiring Cheap Carpet Cleaning May be a Mistake

 The above suggestions will keep your rugs looking good and clean season after season.
 But you shouldn’t stop there.
 Just as it is good for our teeth to get a dental cleanup every year or so, regardless of regular brushing and rinsing with mouthwash, similarly it is great for carpets to receive a professional cleaning once every 12-18 months.
 That is the best way to get rid of deep-seated dirt, grime, and bacteria, and restore the carpet to a pink condition.